coala/coala/docs/Developers/Review.rst

 unacks like everyone else and ``corobo`` even allows you to set PRs to WIP.
 Check the section below for more information.

-Generally follow this process:
+Generally, follow this process:

 1. Check if the change is helping us.
-Sometimes people propose changes that are only helpful for specific usecases but may break others.
+Sometimes people propose changes that are only helpful for specific use-cases but may break others.
 The concept has to be good.
-Consider engaging in a discussion on gitter if you are unsure!
+Consider engaging in a discussion on Gitter if you are unsure!
 2. Check for automatic builds.
 Give the contributor hints on how he can resolve them.
 3. Review the actual code.
 Suggest improvements and simplifications.